 The inscription in the Nautica logo is set in a typeface reminiscent of Trade Gothic Extended.
 The font was created by Jackson Burke in 1948.
 The letters are wide, smooth, and grotesque, to let nothing hinder their representation of freedom of movement across the waves.

-The usual palette of this fashion brand is associated with blue – a color that conveys the concept of sailing, ships, yachts, and navigation across endless waters.
+The usual palette of this fashion brand is blue, a color that evokes sailing, ships, yachts, and navigation across endless waters.
 In one version of the visual identity, lilac-blue is used; in another, dark blue symbolizes the unexplored depths of seas and oceans.
 These are harmoniously complemented by yellow, representing the life-saving light of a lighthouse.